 So...here's the thing.

 Yeah, right.
-Not many people can.
-We can't.
-A mentor can talk to us, but we forget it.
-A video can show us, but we zone out.
+Not many people could.
+We couldn't.
+A mentor could talk to us, but we'd probably forget a lot of it.
+A video could show us something important, but the reality is that we'd zone out.

 So how's The Next Step any different?

-It's a way for you to be independent but still get the answers you're looking for, so you have what you need to cross the bridge to adulthood, knowing how to leave any baggage behind.
+It's a way for you to be independent but still get the answers you're looking for.

-If you follow our navigational steps and do the tasks, then bit by bit and day by day, you'll notice that things begin to change - good things.
+If you follow our navigational steps (navitents) and do the activities they recommend, then bit by bit and day by day, you'll start noticing that things are changing - good things.

 Go to the step below to get a feel for it.